AudioCommons/audiocommons.github.io/README.md

 To edit the site you have to contribute your changes (e.g., news posts and materials) to this source code repository.
 After your changes are commited and merged to the master branch, Github will **automatically rebuild** the static site and make it instantly available to the public.
 Note that editing existing contents and adding new contents can be all done directly from the Github web interface.
 It is therefore not strictly needed to clone the repository and install the required software to edit the site locally.
 Instructions for setting up a local copy of a Github Pages site can be [found here](https://help.github.com/articles/setting-up-your-pages-site-locally-with-jekyll/).

 In order to contribute to this repository you'll need a Github account and you'll need to be a member of the AudioCommons Github organisation.
 Please, send your membership requests to [ffont](https://github.com/ffont) or [alastair](https://github.com/alastair).

+The source code for the Audio Commons site is released under GNU General Public License 3.0 (see [LICENSE.md](https://github.com/AudioCommons/audiocommons.github.io/blob/master/LICENSE.md).
+The content of the site however (i.e., entries in **News** and  **Materials** sections, and text and figures in **About Audio Commons** and **Team** sectiopns) are released under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Instructions for contributing to the Audio Commons site